fractastical/ar/app/playlist/README.md

 I have included a few of my own playlists in the "examples" subdirectory.
-These demonstrate how to write playlists, and also clearly show how much shorter and easier to read the S-expression format is, compared to raw .xspf.
+These demonstrate how to write playlists, and also clearly show how much shorter/easier to read/write the S-expression format is, compared to raw .xspf.

 This makes managing playlists a much more pleasant experience.